dgrant/eyefiserver2/README.md

 eyefiserver2
 ============

+There aren't really any active developers except for me.
+If you'd like to make a donation to help fix any of the open issues, you can make a donation here: https://gratipay.com/dgrant/

 A standalone Eye-Fi server in Python, for Linux

 This is a "fork" of the defunct eyefiserver project at http://code.google.com/p/eyefiserver.